 Statistically, there are over 54 million Americans with a form of disability.
 When that number is broken down, that’s about 19 percent, or one in every five, Americans.
 As the population grows and ages, this number will only increase, making these regulations increasingly more important.

-As the Plant Operations Director at The Boulevard Senior Living – St. Charles, an ADA compliant community that serves several individuals with disabilities, I work every day to keep our building accessible and safe.
+As the Plant Operations Director at The Boulevard Senior Living – Wentzville, an ADA-compliant community that serves several individuals with disabilities, I work every day to keep our building accessible and safe.

 Our goal in everything we do is to continue providing the best possible accessibility opportunities to everyone within our community.